aleksanderkav/Vercel-ny-front-flippio/README.md

 A modern React frontend for tracking trading card prices with real-time market data.

-**🚀 Deployment Status: Fixed Webpack v5.101.0 with acorn dependency**
+**🚀 Deployment Status: Back to Vite v4.5.2 with simplified config**

 ## 🚀 Features